cylleneus/cylleneus/README.rst

 NB.
 Click's argument parser interferes with Cyelleneus's query parsing, so all queries must be surrounded by double-quotes on the command line -- therefore making adjacency and proximity searches impossible using this tool.

+For the present, the preferable option is to use the shell

+``$ python scripts/shell.py``

-Run ``shell.py`` for a more robust, but slightly more clunky search interface.
-It can accommodate the full range of query types.
+which provides a more robust search interface accommodating the full range of query types.

 Currently, Cylleneus enables the following query types: